 The big-hearted generosity with language starts on the first page, where Searl declares, “Poems can be trees, cats, closets,” and yet, unlike closets (but like trees and cats), these poems never close.

-— Prof. Jennifer Nelson, award-winning author of four books of poetry, including the forthcoming On the Way to the Paintings of Forest Robberies
+— Prof. Jennifer Nelson, award-winning author of four books of poetry, including the award-winning On the Way to the Paintings of Forest Robberies

 Marjane Searl’s poems beckon us into a shimmering world of sensation and perception, an invitation to apprehend again the delicate interaction between nature’s determined presence and our wandering, searching souls.